Feed and food hygiene

 The proper ingredients, mixing and storage of animal feed is vital.
 This is not just to protect animals from eating and possibly getting sick from contaminated food, but also to ensure potentially dangerous illnesses and toxins do not enter the human food chain.

-Devon and Somerset Trading Standards monitors and inspects the production, transportation and storage of animal feed in the two counties, ensuring feed hygiene is maintained and that hazards which could compromise feed safety are eliminated or minimised.
+Devon, Somerset and Torbay Trading Standards monitors and inspects the production, transportation and storage of animal feed in the two counties, ensuring feed hygiene is maintained and that hazards which could compromise feed safety are eliminated or minimised.

 Feed manufacturers and storage registration

-Manufacturers and sellers of feed materials, compound feed manufacturers, feed haulage companies, feed stores and feed merchants in Devon and Somerset must be registered (it is free to apply).
+Manufacturers and sellers of feed materials, compound feed manufacturers, feed haulage companies, feed stores and feed merchants in Devon, Somerset and Torbay must be registered (it is free to apply).
 This is likely to include farmers, feed hauliers and fish farm operators.

 If you need to register, please download the following form and return it to us (either by post, or scanned and e-mailed) or click on the link to fill in the online version: